-Net operating income (NOI) and earnings before interest, tax, depreciation, and amortization (EBITDA) are two similar metrics used to measure a company’s profitability based on its core business operations.
-However, different industries use them.
+Net operating income (NOI) and EBITDA (earnings before interest, tax, depreciation, and amortization) are similar metrics used to measure a company’s profitability based on its core business operations.
+Different industries choose different metrics.
 NOI is generally used in real estate to evaluate income-producing properties, whereas EBITDA is most often used to measure how efficiently a company is operating and how it compares to competitors.

 Here’s a closer look at NOI vs. EBITDA, how each one is calculated, their similarities and differences, and why they are important.